In this article, I take a look at why I think are the 5 best educational board games for teens available on the market in 2023.

 Should you buy it?

 I would suggest this game to players, who are looking beyond Risk.
-This is also a great gift for an elementary school kid, who is interested in the history of America.
+This is also a great gift for an elementary school kid interested in America’s history.

 Freedom: Underground Railroad